 There are some benefits to having coyotes in the suburbs and cities.
 As natural predators of rodents, they do a bang-up job controlling rat and mouse populations at certain times of the year.
 Another benefit is having them around as a subject for photos and observation (a bit weak when it comes to defining benefits, I know).

-In general, coyotes are regarded with disdain due to the fact that they become aggressive toward humans once they’ve acclimatized to human-dense environments.
-Though they do help to control rodent populations at certain times of the year, coyotes have also reduced the populations of native species like the Red Fox.
+In general, coyotes are disdained due to the fact that they become aggressive toward human beings once they’ve acclimatized to human-dense environments.
+Though they do help to control rodents at certain times of the year, coyotes have also reduced the populations of native species like the Red Fox.
 They also do considerable damage to the productivity of American goat and sheep ranches.

-The first line of defense against coyotes is to avoid attracting them.
-Coyotes can adapt to any environment that provides food, water, shade, and space.
-Keeping food sources, especially garbage, scarce is your first priority.The California Department of Fish and Wildlife recommends putting garbage into garbage cans that cannot be opened by coyotes and cannot be tipped over.
-The Boulder County municipality recommends removing as many rodents from your yard and garden as possible, since coyotes are attracted to rodents.
-Animal control experts in Denver recommend picking up fruit that falls in your yard, as coyotes are also attracted to fruit as a food source (their diet is about 20% fruit.
+1. Keeping food sources, especially garbage, scarce is your top priority.The California Department of Fish and Wildlife recommends putting garbage into cans that cannot be opened by coyotes or tipped over.
+The Boulder County municipality advocates removing as many rodents (AKA potential coyote food) as possible from your yard and garden.
+Denver animal control experts suggest picking up fruit that falls in your yard, as the coyote diet is about 20% fruit.

-Chaya Kurtz writes about pest control for Networx.com.
+Chaya Kurtz writes for Networx.com.